Killeen, TX Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Killeen.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
-For a typical Killeen home valued at $200,000, that translates to an additional $8,200 in resale value.
+Yes, solar panels can increase your home value in Killeen.
+Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $250,000 home in Killeen, that could mean roughly $10,000 in added value.